Emergency Preparedness Plan

 Bandina Christian Youth Camp Property

-All of the Bandina Christian Youth Camp facilities, including all structures, are outside of the FEMA designated flood plain.
-While Bandina Christian Youth Camp owns property along the Medina River and inside the flood plain area, this is unimproved area and only used for recreational purposes.
+The Bandina Christian Youth Camp property consists of two areas: the Main Campus and the River Tract.
+All of the Bandina Christian Youth Camp facilities, including all habitable structures are located on the Main Campus and are outside of the FEMA designated zones.
+While the River Tract along the Medina River is located inside a FEMA designated flood zone, the River Tract is unimproved and only used for recreational purposes.